-TABLE 3-3: POPULATION AND HOUSEHOLD GROWTH: 2010-2020 Source: City of Annapolis
+TABLE 3-3: POPULATION AND HOUSEHOLD GROWTH: 2010-2020

 Four alternative projections are documented in the table and graph on the facing page.
 Each represents a possible future track for household growth through 2040.
 Each begins with the 2020 estimated baseline of 16,407 households.